AshHimself/Effective-Data-Products/README.md

-# Effectice Data Products
+# Effective Data Products
-This repository contains accompanying resources, templates, datasets, and sample code  for the proposed book title "Effective Data Products"
+Some free SVGs that may help others.
+All graphics have been created by me and used in my posts in [dataREADME](https://datareadme.substack.com).